cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 ## Definitions
 You are given a directed graph $G$ with vertices $V$ and edges $E$.
 It is possible that there are loops and multiple edges.
 Let's denote $n$ as number of vertices and $m$ as number of edges in $G$.

-**Strongly connected component** is subset of vertices $C$ such that any two vertices of this subset are reachable from each other, i.e. for any $u, v \in C$:
+**Strongly connected component** is a maximal subset of vertices $C$ such that any two vertices of this subset are reachable from each other, i.e. for any $u, v \in C$:
 $$
 u \mapsto v, v \mapsto u
 $$